Every kid wants to feel super special on their birthday! Here are some great ways to make sure they do.

 You can also put sticky notes all over with cute little notes or stories about the birthday child.
 You can even hide them in their school things so they’ll get a little surprise and smile at school, too.
-Sophia obviously took the reins on that one today—she’ll be a great birthday mom someday!
+My youngest daughter obviously took the reins on that one today—she’ll be a great birthday mom someday!

 3. Spread the word!

 You all know how you feel getting all the Happy Birthday messages on Facebook.
 It’s crazy!
 I want to do that kind of flooding for my kids, even though they aren’t on Facebook.
 My mom always texts everyone in the family when it’s someone’s birthday.
 She even includes their phone number in these texts and reminds everyone to call.
 She did not disappoint today, and when I picked the birthday girl up from cross country practice she excitedly told me how her uncles and cousins had texted her.
 One of her cousins even called her to talk for a while!
 She felt special, and even though she knew that her grandma sends reminders, the texts and calls still meant a ton to her.

 I texted her as much as I could throughout the day, too.
 Oh, and I did let the seminary teacher know, remember?

 4. Fill the birthday girl’s bedroom with balloons.